Watervliet Arsenal

+Watervliet Arsenal falls under its headquarters, the U.S. Army Tank-automotive and Armaments Command under the U.S. Army Materiel Command.

-The arsenal was founded on July 14, 1813 to support the War of 1812, and was designated as the Watervliet Arsenal in 1817.
+The arsenal was founded on July 14, 1813, to support the War of 1812.
+It was designated as the Watervliet Arsenal in 1817.
 It occupies 142 acres (57 ha) of land, approximately 8 miles (13 km) north of Albany, New York.
 The location is adjacent to the Hudson River.
 The site contains manufacturing, administrative offices and storage areas.
-It also houses the Army's Benét Laboratories, which does product development, improvement, research, and testing for all artillery related engineering.
+It houses the Army's Combat Capabilities Development Command Benét Laboratories, which does product development, improvement, research, and testing for all artillery related engineering.

+Introduction

+WVA supports the U.S. Army’s fighting force with direct fire tank guns, indirect fire artillery cannons, mortars and components, sustainment parts, and spares for all weapon systems produced at WVA.

 Tenant activities

 The Arsenal has the historic Iron Building, which served as the home of the Watervliet Arsenal Museum.
-However, the museum was closed on October 1, 2013 for security reasons.
+The museum was closed in October 2013 for security reasons.